vibhanshu-mishra/samsara-hos-audit/README.md

     [MISSING SHIPPING ID] Log certified on 2026-06-17 — no shipping document ID recorded

   DRIVER NAME  (ID: XXXXXXX)
-    [MISSING DVIR] No pre-trip DVIR submitted for yesterday [70-HOUR WARNING] 63.5 hrs used in last 8 days — 6.5 hrs remaining
+    [MISSING DRIVER CERTIFICATION] Log for 2026-06-17 was not certified by driver [MISSING DVIR] No pretrip DVIR submitted for yesterday

   DRIVER NAME  (ID: XXXXXXX)
-    [MISSING TRAILER DVIR] Vehicle DVIR submitted, but no trailer DVIR found
+    [MISSING TRAILER DVIR] Vehicle DVIR submitted but no trailer DVIR found [70-HOUR WARNING] 63.5 hrs used in last 8 days — 6.5 hrs remaining

 ✅ CLEAN DRIVERS (12)
 ----------------------------------------------------------------